wSedlacek/vuex-class-bind/README.md

 Just a fork of https://github.com/scleriot/vuex-class-state2way Thank you for your awesome code scleriot!
 Hopifully my fork helps people who want to access actions rather then muations.

+## Breaking Changes in 1.0.6

+- Replaced State with Getter
+- Changed order from Action, State to Getter, Action.